eve-esa/data-scraping/README.md

 ## Pre-requisites

-For the local usage, please create a `.env` file in the root of the project with the following content (ask to the project maintainer for the values of the keys):
+For the local usage, please create a `.env` file in the root of the project with the following content (ask the project maintainer for the values of the keys):
 ```bash
 AWS_URL=http://minio:9100